 Table 4.3: Seasonal evolution of DPI in tornado outbreaks east of the Rocky Mountains binned into separate phases of ENSO.

 Intraseasonal spatial evolution of gridded DPI exhibit similar behavior to that already discussed in this section and also in Figures 4.1-4.8 in Section 4.1.
 The strongest of tornado activity during the EN phase is consistently focused across the southern U.S. in all months of the study (Figures 4.13-4.16).
 DPI values in EN conditions are consistently small across the entire U.S. east of the Rocky Mountains until March, when a supercell spawned a few strong to violent tornadoes in southern Minnesota on March 29, 1998.
-(Cook and Schaefer [2008] acknowledged this tornado outbreak as a relative outlier compared to other tornado outbreaks that occurred across the southern parts of the United States during EN.)
+(Cook and Schaefer [2008] note that this tornado outbreak was a relative outlier compared to other tornado outbreaks that occurred across the southern parts of the United States during EN.)
 In April, larger values of DPI appear in the southern U.S. (particularly Mississippi) and much of that is driven by a single violent and long-tracked tornado with a path length of 149 miles and a maximum path width of 1.75 miles.
 That tornado was part of a larger outbreak of tornadoes that occurred in the Deep South on April 24, 2010.
 In contrast, tornadoes (and attendant DPI maxima) tended to occur farther north during LN and N conditions.
 This difference is most pronounced in April, where powerful tornado outbreaks impacted areas from Nebraska and Kansas eastward to Indiana and western Ohio.